 -

-- Project Pitches in queue are being reviewed.
-Invitations for full applications are being issued.
+- Previously submitted Project Pitches are being reviewed, and invitations for full applications are being issued.

 - Open invitations for small businesses to submit full proposals (following their successful Project Pitch) remain valid.

 - NSF typically offers three submission windows per year.
-We anticipate the next full proposal deadline to be around July 2026.
+We anticipate the next full proposal deadline to be around July 2026, pending solicitation release.

 -

-- NASA will transition to a Broad Agency Announcement (BAA) mechanism, releasing Phase I subtopics throughout the year rather than in a single January batch and summer Ignite release, as in previous years.
+- NASA has transitioned to a Broad Agency Announcement (BAA) mechanism, releasing Phase I subtopics throughout the year rather than in a single January batch and summer Ignite release, as in previous years.
+The BAA is now available here.

-- New funding amounts have been released for Fiscal Year 2026 as of February 3, 2026:
+- New funding amounts have been released for Fiscal Year 2026:

 - Phase I amounts increased from $150,000 to $225,000.